Claus Daa (1579–1641): Biography

 In 1630, he was one of the members of the Privy Council that endorsed the king to reach a settlement with Hamburg.
 On 25 July he was appointed to Rigsadmiral.
 On 6 August he commanded the fleet that left Copenhagen to make an assault on the Hamburg fleet that blocked Glückstadt.
 The battle began on 4 September and resulted in a withdrawal of the Hamburg ships.

 In 1631, Daa and Frederik Günther were sent to the Hague.
-He was to mediate between Great Britain and the Dutch Republic with Spain and negotiate with a British envoy about a continued alliance between Denmark and Great Britain and the payment of subsidies.
+He was to mediate between Great Britain and the Dutch Republic with Spain and negotiate with a British envoy about a continued alliance between Denmark-Norway and Great Britain and the payment of subsidies.

 In 1637, he became general commissioner for Zealand.
 In 1640, he was once again admiral for the fleet.
 He died in 1641.